-Originally from Fayetteville, North Carolina, Jordan Redd holds the Bachelor of Music Performance from Southeast Missouri State University, the Master of Music from the University of Nebraska-Lincoln, and will graduate from UNL with a Doctor of Musical Arts in May of 2021.
+Originally from Fayetteville, North Carolina, Jordan Redd holds the Bachelor of Music Performance from Southeast Missouri State University, the Master of Music from the University of Nebraska-Lincoln, and recently graduated from UNL with a Doctor of Musical Arts degree.
 He studied horn at SEMO with Husker Horn Studio Alumnus Dr. Nicholas A. Kenney and at UNL with Dr. Alan F. Mattingly.

 While at the University of Nebraska, Jordan became a local, regional, national, and international award-winning soloist.
 Achievements include: First Prize in the Charleston International Romantic Music Competition, First Prize in the Grand Prize Virtuoso Competition, and First Prize in the Golden Music Classical Awards.
 With the latest competition win, Jordan is slated to make his Weill Recital Hall solo debut at Carnegie Hall in the Summer of 2021.
 Additionally, Jordan was twice a National Finalist in the Music Teachers National Association Young Artist Brass Competition where he placed second in 2019.
 Jordan was also a Finalist for the 2019 and 2020 London Philharmonia Orchestra Brass fellowship.
 Due to COVID-19, the live audition for the latter was canceled.